Toronto District School Board

 Energy Management

-In 2020, the Energy and Climate Action team was created within the Sustainability Office to specifically address the challenges of climate change by focusing on ways to reduce GHG emissions generated by school buildings.
+In 2020, the TDSB's Energy and Climate Action team was created within Sustainability to specifically address the challenges of climate change by focusing on ways to reduce GHG emissions generated by TDSB buildings.
 The team is involved in a number of on-going projects and initiatives, including:

 • Building Renewal Projects Commissioning